 DTS 550 Nutrition for Fitness & Sport

 Addresses sports nutrition, specifically the role of nutrition as it relates to a person's current physical state, and goals for fitness and health and/or exercise performance.
-Prerequisites: DTS 354 or equivalent, and DTS 530 or equivalent.
+Prerequisite: DTS 530.

 DTS 560 Nutrition Assessment